 In this adaptive clinical trial we will investigate the diagnostic yield of a combination of commercially available imaging and navigation techniques for reaching peripheral lung lesions.
-The two investigated techniques will herein be the rEBUS imaging modality combined with augmented fluoroscopy based virtual bronchoscopy navigation.
-Confirmation of reaching the lung lesion will be by means of CT (fluoroscopic) imaging.
-Rapid On-Site Evaluation (ROSE) of cytopathology will be used for obtaing a per-procedural outcome on tissue biopsy representativeness.
-The study will replace the current conventional standard TBB procedure (fluoroscopy and rEBUS guided bronchoscopy) in the endoscopy suite.
-Consecutive patients will be included on the the department of radiology (needed to monitor patient safety and CT availability).
-All data will be prospectively collected.
+Confirmation of reaching the lung lesion will be obtained by means of rEBUS and CT (fluoroscopic) imaging.
+Rapid On-Site Evaluation (ROSE) of cytopathology will be used for obtaining a per-procedural feedback on tissue biopsy representativeness.
 In case tissue biopsy is found to be malignant or benign, it will be termed representative.
-In case tissue biopsy is found to be non-representative (=blood, anatomical lung tissue, unreachable), conventional follow-up of CT guided TTNA, follow-up monitoring and/or surgical biopsy will serve as golden standard for obtaining tissue diagnosis.
-For verification of reaching the target lesion, another study parameter of interest, (cb)CT imaging will be performed for verification that instruments are within the nodule (per-procedurally available).
+In case tissue biopsy is found to be non-representative (=blood, anatomical lung tissue, unreachable), conventional follow-up of CT guided TTNA will be performed immediately if technically feasible (and if applicable surgical biopsy will serve as gold standard).
+For verification of reaching the target lesion, (cb)CT imaging will be performed for verification that instruments are within the nodule (per-procedurally available).